-Rapid Re-Housing (RRH) and Joint Transitional Housing and Rapid Re-Housing (TH-RRH)

-Successes in Housing Placement for RRH ≥ 90% = 24

-2B.
-Housing Placement nerformance projects are invited to discuss 85-89.9% = 22

-APR Q5 80% - 84.9% = 18

-APR Q23 75% - 79.9% = 12

-70% - 74.9% = 6

-project's performance. < 70% = 0
+Rapid Re-Housing (RRH) and Joint Transitional Housing and Rapid Re-Housing (TH-RRH) Successes in Housing Placement for RRH ≥ 90% = 24 and TH-RRH projects are measured by the number of participants who exited to a Permanent Housing destination from the total number of all participants in the project.
+85-89.9% = 22 2B.
+For projects that serve families, that APR Q5 80% - 84.9% = 18 Housing Placement performance, projects are invited to discuss under the exceptional circumstances supplemental question for consideration by APR Q23 75% - 79.9% = 12 the panel.
+Participants that passed away during the measurement period do not impact the project's performance.
+70% - 74.9% = 6 < 70% = 0